Kenya and Ethiopia: Driving economic growth from grassroots

 Making Domestic Credit Insurance Work

-Similar to France in the 1920’s, African countries today have large populations, so gathering company information will be labour-intensive.
+Similar to France in the 1920s, African countries today have large populations, so gathering company information will be labor-intensive.
 However, to assess and deliver credit insurance at the scale required, the solution itself will require automation.
-To scale quickly and process high numbers of clients with smaller values, technology is the key.
+Technology is the key to scaling quickly and processing high numbers of clients with smaller values.

 Many countries in Africa have a strong sense of national pride, so it’s important that they develop autonomous local solutions.
 This is entirely achievable, even without skills in commercial risk underwriting.
 These days, while local knowledge is important, the ability for credit insurance software to take the place of manual underwriting makes it much more cost-effective to set up and maintain.